Jason-fos/gloves-off-boxing-quiz/README.md

 ### Create Username
 - Allows the user to create a username for the quiz.
-- Allows the quiz the display personalised win or lose mesage to the user.
+- Allows the quiz to display a win or lose mesaage to the user using their username.
 - User stories covered: 5, 10

 ![create username](/docs/features/create-username.png)